ReActivityPodcast/reactivitypodcast.github.io/_drafts/we-have-a-blog-for-our-podcast.md

 > Blogs have come a long way from blogger blogs two decades ago to medium publications these days, and there have been countless blogs out there today.
 Even with these many blogs remember that content is the pillar and quality content always stands out from the rest.

  Check out our blog at [reactivityshow.com](http://reactivityshow.com) and let me know what you think.
-Make sure to follow us on Twitter @ReActivityPod.
-Catch you all in the next episode.
+Make sure to follow us on Twitter [@ReActivityPod](https://twitter.com/reactivitypod).

 Tweet us at #AskReactivityPodcast